 Return a status of 0 or 1 depending on the evaluation of the conditional expression expression.
-Expressions are composed of the primaries described below in Section 6.4 [Bash Conditional Expressions], page 84.
-Word splitting and filename expansion are not performed on the words between the '[[' and ']]'; tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, process substitution, and quote removal are performed.
+Expressions are composed of the primaries described below in Section 6.4 [Bash Conditional Expressions], page 85.
+Word splitting and filename expansion are not performed on the words between the [[and]]; tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, process substitution, and quote removal are performed.
 Conditional operators such as '-f' must be unquoted to be recognized as primaries.
-When used with '[[', the '<' and '>' operators sort lexicographically using the current locale.
+When used with [[, the '<' and '>' operators sort lexicographically using the current locale.

-When the '==' and '!=' operators are used, the string to the right of the operator is considered a pattern and matched according to the rules described below in Section 3.5.8.1 [Pattern Matching], page 29.
-If the shell option nocasematch (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 62) is enabled, the match is performed without regard to the case of alphabetic characters.
+When the '==' and '!=' operators are used, the string to the right of the operator is considered a pattern and matched according to the rules described below in Section 3.5.8.1 [Pattern Matching], page 31, as if the extglob shell option were enabled.
+The '=' operator is identical to '=='.
+If the nocasematch shell option (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 63) is enabled, the match is performed without regard to the case of alphabetic characters.
 The return value is 0 if the string matches ('==') or does not match ('!=')the pattern, and 1 otherwise.
 Any part of the pattern may be quoted to force the quoted portion to be matched as a string.

-An additional binary operator, '=", is available, with the same precedence as '==' and '!='.
+An additional binary operator, '=~', is available, with the same precedence as '==' and '!='.
 When it is used, the string to the right of the operator is considered an extended regular expression and matched accordingly (as in reqex3)).
 The return value is 0 if the string matches the pattern, and 1 otherwise.
 If the regular expression is syntactically incorrect, the conditional expression's return value is 2.
-If the shell option nocasematch (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 62) is enabled, the match is performed without regard to the case of alphabetic characters.
+If the nocasematch shell option (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 63) is enabled, the match is performed without regard to the case of alphabetic characters.
 Any part of the pattern may be quoted to force the quoted portion to be matched as a string.
 Bracket expressions in regular expressions must be treated carefully, since normal quoting characters lose their meanings between brackets.
 If the pattern is stored in a shell variable, quoting the variable expansion forces the entire pattern to be matched as a string.
 Substrings matched by parenthesized subexpressions within the regular expression are saved in the array variable BASH_REMATCH.
 The element of BASH_REMATCH with index 0 is the portion of the string matching the entire regular expression.
-The element of $BASH_REMATCH$ with index n is the portion of the string matching the nth parenthesized subexpression.
+The element of $BASH_REMATCH$ with index nis the portion of the string matching the nth parenthesized subexpression.